 Vegan, Gluten-Free Gingerbread Cookies from The Pretty Bee

 Why We Love It: These cookies are sweet, spicy, and simply delicious.
 How fun would it be to bake a big batch of these gingerbread cookies and then invite everyone over for a decorating party?
 Also, if you want to make them refined sugar-free, you can swap the brown sugar for coconut sugar or date sugar.

 Hero Ingredient: Allll the seasonal spices: cinnamon, ginger, and nutmeg.

 Shortbread Fudge Bars from Allergylicious

 Why We Love It: Who can turn down a buttery cookie topped with chocolate fudge?
 That’s a kind of willpower I will never possess.
-While this recipe calls for all-purpose flour, but they can be made by swapping in GF flour at a one-to-one ratio.
+This recipe calls for all-purpose flour, but they can be made by swapping in GF flour at a one-to-one ratio.
 These bars do have to sit in the fridge overnight, but it’s so worth it and perfect for when you need to bake something ahead of time.

-Hero Ingredient: Don’t forget the shortbread crumb topping– it’s to die for.
+Hero Ingredient: Don’t forget the shortbread crumb topping—it’s to die for.

 Vegan Almond Butter Chocolate Chunk Blondies from The Vegan 8

-Hero Ingredient: Lots of DF chocolate chips.
+Hero Ingredient: Lots of dairy-free chocolate chips.

 Peppermint Bark Popcorn from Cookie + Kate